Polarised Electromagnetic wave propagation through the ferromagnet: Phase boundary of dynamic phase transition

 This dynamic transition temperature ($T_d$) was observed to depend on the wave length ($\lambda$) of the propagating magnetic field wave.
 The temperature dependences of $Q$, ${{dQ} \over {dT}}$, $<(\delta Q)^2>$ and $C$ are studied and shown in Fig-4, for two different values of $\lambda$ (= 25 and 50).
-From the figure, it is clear that, transition occurs at higher temperature for higher value of the wavelength ($\lambda$).
+From the figure, it is clear that, transition occurs at higher temperature (with same $h_0$) for higher value of the wavelength ($\lambda$).
 To be precise, for $h_0=0.3$, the transitions occur at $T_d=1.88$ and $T_d=1.94$ for $\lambda=25$ and $\lambda=50$ respectively.
-Here also, the values of the transition temperatures are obtained from the position of sharp dip of the ${{dQ} \over {dT}}$ and corresponding sharp peaks of $<(\delta Q)^2>$ and $C$ (shown in Fig-4).
+Here also, the values of the transition temperatures are obtained from the position of sharp dips of the ${{dQ} \over {dT}}$ and corresponding sharp peaks of $<(\delta Q)^2>$ and $C$ (shown in Fig-4).
 So, the dynamical phase boundary should shift depending on the value of $\lambda$.

 In Fig-5, the dynamical phase boundaries are drawn for two different values of $\lambda$ (=25 and 50), in the plane formed by $T_d$ and $h_0$.
-It is observed that the boundary shrinks inward as the wavelength of the propagating magnetic field decreases.
-Since, the speed of propagating EM wave is $c=f\lambda$, for fixed $f (=0.01$ here), the phase boundary essentially shrinks inward (low teperature) for lower speed of propagation.
+It is observed that the boundary shrinks inward (region of lower $T$ and $h_0$) as the wavelength of the propagating magnetic field decreases.

-The dynamic phase transition mentioned above is associated with the divergences of releavant length scale.
-For this reason the $L^2<(\delta Q^2)>$ is studied as a function of temperature $T$.
+The dynamic phase transition, mentioned above, is associated with the divergences of relevant length scale.
+For this reason, the $L^2<(\delta Q^2)>$ is studied as the function of temperature $T$.
 Is is found that the peak of $L^2<(\delta Q)^2>$ (observed at $T_d$) increases as $L$ increases.
 This is shown in Fig-6.
 This result is quite conclusive to say that there exists the diverging length scale associated with the dynamic phase transition.
-It may be noted here, that this method was successfully employed \cite{rik1} to show the diverging length scale associated to the dynamic transition in Ising ferromagnet driven by oscillating (but not propagating) magnetic field.
+It may be noted here, that this method was successfully employed \cite{rik1} to show the diverging length scale, associated with the dynamic transition, in Ising ferromagnet driven by oscillating (but not propagating) magnetic field.

 1cm

 {\bf IV.
 Summary.}